 There are several different file types designed to conserve hard drive space, but the type of data you use and the type of file you want to hold on to really determines the type of file you need to chose.

-Here’s some options for some of the most common file types to help you maximize your hard drive space and squeeze more movies, songs and data onto your hard drive.
+Here’s some options for some of the most common file types to help you maximize your hard drive space.

 Documents and Presentations